 All ingredients are mixed and ground, then dissolved with L. plantarum bacterial starter according to the percentage.
-The mixture is molded in a baking pan and fermented for 18 hours at an incubator temperature of 40ºC.
-After that, it is dried in an oven at 40ºC for 4 hours.
-This is followed by analysis.
+The mixture is molded in a baking pan and fermented for 18 hours in an incubator at the temperature of 40ºC.
+The baked product was further dried in an oven at 40ºC for 4 hours.
+The prepared samples were analysed for moisture content, water activity, sensory acceptability and lab color.

-Proximate Analysis
+Physcico-chemical and sensory evaluation (as it is not proximate)

 Moisture Content